Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: degree 2p Hyperbolicity Notions

-Hence, lifting (\ref{92}) yields for $t$ sufficiently small :
+Hence, lifting (\ref{92}) yields for $t$ sufficiently small:

-where $\alpha_t:=\eta_t^{p-1,p}+\pi^*(\bar\partial_t\bar\partial_t^*\partial_t^*\G_{BC,t}\Omega_t^{p,p}-u_t^{p,p-1})$ and $\beta_t=\eta_t^{p,p-1}-\pi^*u_t^{p,p-1}$, with :
+where $\alpha_t:=\eta_t^{p-1,p}+\pi^*(\bar\partial_t\bar\partial_t^*\partial_t^*\G_{BC,t}\Omega_t^{p,p}-v_t^{p-1,p})$ and $\beta_t=\eta_t^{p,p-1}-\pi^*w_t^{p,p-1}$, with:

 for some constant $C_t>0$ depending on the metric $\omega_t$.
 Hence $\Omega_t$ is $p$-SKT hyperbolic. \end{proof} Regarding the deformation behavior of $p$-SKT hyperbolicity, it is already known that in degree $p=1$, the SKT property is \textbf{not} open under small deformations of the complex structure (see, for instance, \cite{tardini2017geometric}, Remark~4.6).
 However, under the $\partial\bar{\partial}$-assumption, the $p$-SKT property becomes stable under small deformations.
-Indeed, if $X$ is a compact $\partial\bar\partial$-manifold, then (see \cite{alessandrini2011classes}, Corollary~3.4, or \cite{bellitir2020deformation}, Theorem~4.3) :
+Indeed, if $X$ is a compact $\partial\bar\partial$-manifold, then (see \cite{alessandrini2011classes}, Corollary~3.4, or \cite{bellitir2020deformation}, Theorem~4.3):

-The $\partial\bar\partial$-assumption appears to be quite strong.
-Since, as mentioned above, D.~Popovici conjectured that every $\partial\bar\partial$-manifold is balanced, and the Fino-Vezzoni conjecture predicts that any balanced SKT manifold is in fact Kähler (\cite{fino2015special}, Problem 3).
+The $\partial\bar\partial$-assumption appears to be quite strong, since, as mentioned above, D.~Popovici conjectured that every $\partial\bar\partial$-manifold is balanced, and the Fino-Vezzoni conjecture predicts that any balanced SKT manifold is in fact Kähler (\cite{fino2015special}, Problem 3).
 This suggests a deeper relationship between these structures.
-Motivated by this, we propose the following conjecture in degree $1\leq p\leq n-1$ : \begin{conj} Let $X$ be a compact $\partial\bar\partial$-manifold.
+Motivated by this, we propose the following conjecture for any $1\leq p\leq n-1$: \begin{conj} Let $X$ be a compact $\partial\bar\partial$-manifold.
 Then:

 \end{conj} A weaker criterion ensuring the stability of the $p$-SKT property under small deformations may be extracted from the arguments in \cite{rao2022power}, Proposition~4.1 and \cite{cavalcanti2012hodge}, Theorem 8.11.